The growth of the Rwandan forests as a result of the increasing numbers of gorillas

 “Childicide is a big problem because it has a huge negative impact on gorilla population growth,” he says.

-Only one family of gorillas lives on the Ugandan side of the massif, while the Congolese park is “huge” compared to the Rwandan jungle, says Benjamin Mugabukume of the International Gorilla Conservation Program, a regional organization.

-This small Central African country plans to expand the park, adding an additional 23% of space in the next decade.
-The ambitious project is due to start next year and will displace about 4,000 farmer families.
+This small Central African country plans to expand the park by 23% more area in the next decade.
+The ambitious project is due to start next year and will displace around 4,000 farmer families.

 “It’s a process that we are taking very carefully,” Park director Prosper Oingley told AFP, noting that those responsible were developing feasibility studies and designing places to relocate those affected.